-At the end of December 2020, the share of NPLs in total loans was 3.5%.
+At the end of November 2021, the share of NPLs in total loans was 3.5%.
 The implementation of measures for NPL improvement, together with the growth of lending activity has led to a significant improvement in the quality of banks' portfolios.
-The share of NPLs is at the lowest level since this indicator was presented for the first time (2008).
-The main channels for reducing NPLs were write-offs and assignments (sales) to third parties, with increased collection contribution.
+The main channels for reducing NPLs were collection, write-offs and assignments (sales) to third parties.